 Labor induction — also known as inducing labor — is the stimulation of uterine contractions during pregnancy before labor begins on its own to achieve a vaginal birth.
 A health care provider might recommend labor induction for various reasons, primarily when there's concern for a mother's health or a baby's health.
 One of the most important factors in predicting the likelihood of a successful labor induction is how soft and distended your cervix is (cervical ripening).

 The benefits of labor induction typically outweigh the risks.
 If you're pregnant, understanding why and how labor induction is done can help you prepare.

 Products & Services

 To determine if labor induction is necessary, your health care provider will evaluate several factors, including your health, your baby's health, your baby's gestational age, weight and size, your baby's position in the uterus, and the status of your cervix.
 Reasons for labor induction include:

 - Postterm pregnancy.
 You're approaching two weeks beyond your due date, and labor hasn't started naturally.

-- Premature rupture of membranes.
+- Prelabor rupture of membranes.
 Your water has broken, but labor hasn't begun.

 - Chorioamnionitis.
 You have an infection in your uterus.

 - Fetal growth restriction.
-The estimated weight of your baby is less than 10 percent of what is expected for the gestational age.
+The estimated weight of your baby is less than the 10th percentile for gestational age.